-Curb appeal in the winter months can often be a challenge.
-Most buyers make up their mind about your home within a few minutes of looking at your outdoor home.
+Curb appeal in the winter months can be a challenge.
+Most buyers make up their mind about a home within a few minutes of looking at the outside.
 Just like a welcoming foyer, your front yard sets buyers' opinions about your home instantly.
-Whether it is your yard, landscaping, or the exterior of your house – curb appeal is essential.
-A property that looks outdated and in disrepair can create a negative impression instantly.
-Your winter outdoor home can help showcase great curb... appeal.
-Here are a few ways that will create an exterior home that is welcomed by potential buyers and makes them want to come into your home to see more.
+Whether it is your yard, landscaping, or the exterior of your house, curb appeal is essential.
+A property that looks outdated or in disrepair can create a negative impression.
+Your winter outdoor home can help showcase great curb appeal.
+Here are a few ways to create an exterior that is welcomed by potential buyers and makes them want to come inside to see more.

 One of the most basic tasks is cleaning and repairing the driveway.
-This includes raking off any dry leaves and makings repairs where cracks exist.
-Applying a coat of sealant to concrete is a nice way to keep dirt and oil from soaking into your driveway.
-Remove unwanted toys, vehicles, and lawn equipment from the driveway and sidewalks.
-Many sellers forget buyers want to picture themselves walking into “their” home.
-Don’t give them an excuse to turn around and go view another home!
-Try these snow removal and driveway debris tips this season.Continue to 2 of 3 below.
+This includes raking any dry leaves and fixing cracks.
+Applying a coat of sealant to concrete is a nice way to keep dirt and oil from soaking into the surface.
+Remove unwanted toys, vehicles, and lawn equipment.
+Make sure you shovel the walkways and driveway.
+Many sellers want to picture themselves walking into “their” home; don’t give them an excuse to turn around and go view another!

-A neatly organized and de-cluttered garage signals the buyer on how the rest of your home has been maintained.
-Organizing your garage with shelves, and an organized system of stacking boxes can help your garage look larger.
+A neatly organized and de-cluttered garage signals to the buyer that the rest of your home has been maintained.
+Organizing your garage with shelves and a system of stacking boxes can help the space appear larger.
 Sweep the floor of litter; remove oil, grease and paint marks if necessary.
-Organize your tools and equipment with wall storage hooks and tool cabinets to help conceal unsightly yard tools.
-If you have an excessive amount... of garden and yard tools consider a small outdoor yard shed where tools can be stored.
+Organize your tools and equipment with wall storage hooks and cabinets to help conceal unsightly yard tools.
+If you have an excessive amount of garden and yard tools, consider a small outdoor shed where they can be stored.
 Buyers want to be able to see how large your garage is, so make it inviting.

 Create an Inviting Front Lawn

-Your front porch and door will set the scene for the rest of your interior home.
+Your front porch will set the scene for the rest of your interior home.
 Consider sprucing up the front door with a fresh coat of paint.
-Look to your neighboring homes to keep in the same color palette as the competition.
-Add new address numbers, outdoor lighting fixtures, and a new doormat can make all the difference!
+Adding new address numbers, outdoor lighting fixtures, and a new doormat can make all the difference!
 If any of your porch details are in disrepair, fix them immediately.
-A doorbell, door hardware, and even a wall-mounted mailbox... should look appealing and fresh when buyers come to the front door.
+A doorbell, door hardware, and even a wall-mounted mailbox should look appealing and fresh when buyers arrive.

-Architectural features of your outdoor home are another aspect not to overlook with winter curb appeal.
-Roofing shingles, vinyl or wood siding, and discolored brick can turn off potential buyers immediately.
-Look to pressure washing these portions of your home as often as possible to remove dirt and grime.
-Downspouts and gutters should be free from signs of wear and consider replacing pieces of gutters or downspouts if necessary.
-Ensure windows and doors are in working order and seal cracks with caulking to ensure air doesn’t leak in or out your home.
-Remember, some areas of curb appeal also involve maintenance, not just what a buyer can see with their eyes.
+Architectural features of your outdoor home are another aspect not to overlook.
+Roof shingles, vinyl or wood siding, and discolored brick can turn off potential buyers.
+Look to pressure wash them to remove dirt and grime.
+Downspouts and gutters should be free from signs of wear.

-Your outdoor home’s curb appeal could be the reason buyers want to see further into your home or leave to another home.
-Use these helpful tips from sprucing up the walkways and front landscaping to creating a front porch that is inviting.
-You will be surprised how happy potential buyers will be once you open the front door.
+Your home’s curb appeal could be the reason buyers want to see further inside.
+Use these helpful tips and you will be surprised how happy potential buyers will be once you open the front door.